wwoelmer/BOPRC_R_Course_Lesson_3/README.md

     ##   dplyr::filter(n > 1L)

 Hmm, that still throws a warning.
-If we look at `wq_wide` again, we see that there are some columns, which have two values in them (e.g., Lake Rotoma on 2015-01-20 has two entries for TP).
+If we look at `wq_wide` again, we see that there are some columns which have two values in them (e.g., Lake Rotoma on 2015-01-20 has two entries for TP).
 To fix this, let’s take the average on a given day for a given lake if there is more than one reading.
 We will need to introduce a couple of new functions to